-In his book Endless Referrals, Bob Burg said, “All things being equal, people do business with and refer business to, people they know, like and trust.”
-That is the exact reason you need to make your business easy for those who already know, like, and trust you to refer you.
+In his book Endless Referrals, Bob Burg said, “All things being equal, people do business with and refer business to people they know, like, and trust.”
+That is why you need to make your business easy for those who already know, like, and trust you to refer you.
 In today's post, we are talking about how you can acquire powerful business referrals consistently.

-Businesses with a successful referral program understand that they have to make it easy for others to refer them.
-That means teaching your referral partners exactly what to do, when to do it and how to do it.
+Businesses with a successful referral program understand that they must make it easy for others to refer them.
+That means teaching your referral partners exactly what to do, when, and how to do it.

 Business Referrals Strategies

 1: Get Clear on Who You Want to be Referred to

 Do you ever wonder why your customers, who say they love you, don't seem to be referring you?
 Or if they are, the business referrals aren't the right fit.
 As business owners, we sometimes don't realize that they don't know what we are looking for.

 It would help if you told them exactly who you are looking for.
 Let's say you own an independent insurance agency, and although you can write all kinds of insurance, commercial insurance brings you the biggest margins.
 You might ask your clients to refer you to their friends who own a plumbing company with 5 or more company trucks and 10 or more employees.
 Never leave it to them to figure out who you are looking for.

 2: Tell Them How to Refer You

 We leave nothing to their imagination.
 If you want a 3-way email introduction, tell them.
 If you want a text message or phone call, tell them.

 3: Make it Easy for Them to Refer You